pywr/pywr-next/pywr-book/src/developers-guide/adding-a-parameter.md

 ```

 Finally, the minimum implementation of the `Parameter` and one of the three types of parameter compute traits should be
 added for `MaxParameter`.
-This trait requires the `meta` function to return the metadata for the parameter, and
+These traits require the `meta` function to return the metadata for the parameter, and
 the `compute` function to calculate the value of the parameter at a given timestep and scenario.
 In this case the `compute` function calculates the maximum value of the metric and the threshold.
 The value of the metric is obtained from the model using the `get_value` function.